azuredsky/ehrpredictor/README.md

 ### Future work

 In the future, I would like to add more diseases to this tool and get a more robust classification scheme of 98% accuracy or more.
-Ideally, the interface should also be more comprehensive, possibly taking into account additional parameters like height and weight.
+Ideally, the interface should also be more comprehensive, taking into account additional user data, like height/weight, family history, lifestyle, other medications.

 Hope you enjoy!